ahyconsulting/stories/_posts/2020-04-15-hacks-to-be-productive-while-working-from-home.md

 <p class="mb-5"><img class="shadow-lg" src="{{site.baseurl}}/assets/images/2020/04/finishworkwfh.jpg" alt="{{ site.title }}" /></p>

 Knowing that you will have to end your work day at a fixed time will make you more focussed and driven to finish your work faster.
-When we stretch your work hours, we subconsciously get more relaxed.
+When we stretch our work hours, we subconsciously get more relaxed.
 We get a feeling (or rather an illusion) that we got a lot of time.
 We lose the drive to get the work done faster.

 These 5 simple tricks will boost your productivity.
 If you still have trouble focussing, <a href="https://www.linkedin.com/in/ahyharpreet/" target="\_blank">reach out to me on Linkedin</a> and drop me a text, I will help.